 Karst features are categorized as high-constraint, medium-constraint, or low-constraint.
-There are three high-constraint karst features in the Smithville MCP Area: two high-constraint features are shown on Schedule "E-8" (the feature located in the area designated "Open Space" to the north of Spring Creek Road and the feature located south of the railway) and another on Schedule "E-11" (the more northerly of the two features shown on that schedule).
-The other two karst features identified on the schedules are medium-constraint features.
+Through the karst review completed as part of the SWS, There are three potential high-constraint karst features are identified in the Smithville MCP Area: two high-constraint features are shown on Schedule "E-8" (the feature located in the area designated "Open Space" to the north of Spring Creek Road and the feature located south of the railway) and another on Schedule "E-11" (the more northerly of the two features shown on that schedule).
+The other two karst features identified on the sSchedules "E-8" and "E-11" are identified as medium-constraint features.
 Low-constraint karst features are not identified on the schedules to this Plan.